LookOut! Interactive Camera Gimbal Controller for Filming Long Takes: Introduction

 Filming for journalism and movies is a creative and often collaborative process, where the budget dictates if the roles of director, director of photography (DP), and camera operators are fulfilled by a team, or rest on just one person's shoulders.
 Ultimately, the person holding the camera has the responsibility of delivering both the content and style that was agreed in advance, while safely adapting to dynamic changes on set.

 After budget, time is the next biggest constraint.
 We consider two types of filming scenarios: one type where a journalist or documentary-maker must catch a one-off unrepeatable event, and the other type where actors and crew follow a storyboard with blocking, repeating the performance until the director is happy.
-Our system, called ``LookOut,'' is designed help with both types of filming, if the aim is to capture a long take with a moving camera.
+Our system, called ``LookOut,'' is designed to help with both types of filming, if the aim is to capture a long take with a moving camera.

-Long takes stand out as novel and complex to choreograph in big-budget films\footnote{See the films \textit{1917}~\cite{Mendes1917} and \textit{Birdman~\cite{Birdman}}, both filmed to look like one take, versus Michael Bay's average shot length of 3 seconds~\cite{ShotLengthBlog}.}, though they are common for journalism, documentaries, and run \& gun videos - so the majority of working video/cinematographers.
+Long takes stand out as noteworthy and complex to choreograph in big-budget films\footnote{See the films \textit{1917}~\cite{Mendes1917} and \textit{Birdman~\cite{Birdman}}, both filmed to look like one take, versus Michael Bay's average shot length of 3 seconds~\cite{ShotLengthBlog}.}, though they are common for journalism, documentaries, and run \& gun videos - so the majority of working video/cinematographers.
 Moving the camera helps keep long takes interesting for the viewer~\cite{katz2004cinematic,brown2016cinematography,mascelli1976fivecs}.
+Steadicams~\cite{steadicam} and camera gimbals~\cite{saika2018camera, ursan2004camera} aid in filming these scenes by keeping the camera steady.
+Steadicams isolate translational motion through springs and arms and camera gimbals mainly isolate a camera from rotational movement of the carrier assembly by suspending the camera on a pivoted support with - often motorized - orthogonal axes.
 However, moving cameras and moving people stretch the attention of camera operators, who are trying to simultaneously walk about and adequately frame their stars.
 Usain Bolt was famously run over by a cameraman who suffered from task overload while steering a Segway at the World Athletics Championships in 2015.

-Speaking informally with independent film-makers, we found there was some interest in drone cinematography systems like \cite{Drone18,realtimeplanning,cineDrones}, but a strong desire for three things: 1) to have interactive control while filming, 2) for a system that tracks indoors and outdoors without special costumes, and 3) ideally, to work with lightweight hand-held hardware, because drones are prohibited in many populated areas, and most countries require a pilot's license.
+Speaking informally with independent film-makers, we found there was some interest in drone cinematography systems like \cite{Drone18,realtimeplanning,cineDrones}, but a strong desire for three things: 1) to have interactive control while filming, 2) a system that tracks indoors and outdoors without special costumes, and 3) ideally, to work with lightweight hand-held hardware, because drones are prohibited in many populated areas, and most countries require a pilot's license.
 This seeded our research process, which, with feedback and validation from filmmakers, has led to our proposed LookOut system (see Fig~\ref{fig:Teaser}).